antonmry/jexler/side/guide/guide.md

 The Result contains three items:

-* `int rc`: Return code of the command (0 means no error, any other value indicates that something went wrong).
+* `int rc`: The return code of the command (0 is no error, other values indicate an error).
-* `String stdout`: The standard output of the command.
+* `String stdout`: The output of the command.
-* `String stderr`: The standard error output of the command.
+* `String stderr`: The error output of the command.

 If an exception occurs, the return code of the result is set to -1, stderr of the result is set to the stack trace of the exception and stdout of the result is set to an empty string.